PeterMosmans/gitlab-demolab/README.md

 # GitLab Demolab

-This repository contains all files to set up a local network, consisting of a CI/CD GitLab server and multiple (docker-in-docker compatible) GitLab runners.
-Optionally, SonarQube as well as Dependency-Track can be set up.
+This repository contains all files to automatically configure and set up a local demo environment, consisting of a CI/CD GitLab server and multiple (Docker-in-Docker) GitLab runners.
+Optionally, SonarQube as well as Dependency-Track can be configured and set up as well.

 ## Prerequisites

-Have `docker` and `docker-compose` installed.
+Have `curl`, `docker`, and `docker-compose` installed.

 ## Usage